 Assessing the development

 The long-term development of rail freight transport was positive.
-Between 1999 and 2008, it first increased considerably.
-Since then, no clear trend could be observed.
+Between 1999 and 2017, it increased considerably.
 In inland waterways transport, the trend has been clearly negative.
-Between 1999 and 2015, its freight transport market share fell almost continuously.
+Between 1999 and 2017, its freight transport market share fell almost continuously.
 Overall, the share of freight transport by rail and inland waterways in total freight transport volume has declined slightly due to the strong growth of road freight transport.

-In the Strategy for Sustainable Development of 2002, the Federal Government set the target of increasing the rail share in freight transport volume to 25 % and the inland waterways shipping share to 14 % by 2015 (Federal Government 2002).
+In the Strategy for Sustainable Development of 2002 the Federal Government set the target of increasing the rail share in freight transport volume to 25 % and the inland waterways shipping share to 14 % by 2015.
 These targets were clearly missed.
-Both targets are no longer included in the revised German Sustainable Development Strategy (Federal Government 2016).
+Both targets are no longer included in the revised German Sustainable Development Strategy (BReg 2016).

 Measures taken by the Federal Government could not prevent the ever-increasing dominance of road based freight transport.
 Clearly, more efforts must be made.
 It must be also taken into consideration that from an environmental perspective, goods traffic as such should be reduced.
-However, we currently expect a continuous rise in freight transport.
+At present, however, an ongoing increase is to be expected.

-The figures on which the indicator is based are published annually by the Federal Ministry for Transport and Infrastructure (BMVI) in its series ‘Verkehr in Zahlen’ (BMVI 2016; in German only).
-They are largely based on data that have been published by the Federal Statistical Office of Germany in its paper ‘Verkehr im Überblick’ (StBA 2015; in German only).
-Descriptions on the methods used are found in the quality reports of the Federal Statistical Office of Germany (StBA n.d.).
+The figures on which this indicator is based are published annually by the Federal Ministry for Transport and Infrastructure (BMVI) in its series ‘Verkehr in Zahlen’ (BMVI 2018; in German only).
+They are largely based on data that have been published by the Federal Statistical Office of Germany in its paper ‘Verkehr im Überblick’ (Destatis 2018; in German only).
+Descriptions on the methods used are found in the quality reports of the Federal Statistical Office of Germany (Destatis n.d., in German only).
 Figures on road freight transport are based on data collected by the Federal Motor Transport Authority.